Major Issues in Education: Hot Topics

 Completion rates are increasing, but there is still concern over the significant percentage of college students who do not graduate.
 Almost 9 percent of students who began college in 2015 had still not completed a degree or certificate six years later.
 Over 22 percent of them had dropped out entirely.

 Significant costs are associated with starting college but not completing it.
 Many students end up weighed down by debt, and those who do not complete their higher education are less able to repay loans.
-Plus, students miss out on formal credentials that could lead to higher earnings.
-Numbers from the Bureau of Labor Statistics show that in 2021 students who begin college but do not complete a degree have median weekly earnings of $899.
-By contrast, associate degree holders have median weekly wages of $963, and bachelor's degree recipients have median weekly earnings of $1,334.
+Plus, students who do not complete college miss out on the formal credentials that could lead to higher earnings.
+Numbers from the Bureau of Labor Statistics show that in 2023, students who begin college but do not complete a degree have median weekly earnings of $992.
+By contrast, associate degree holders have median weekly wages of $1,058, and bachelor's degree recipients have median weekly earnings of $1,493.

 3. Student mental health